 The mandapa stands on six huge wooden pillars with exquisite carvings on them.
 One of the pillars is also used as an Oracle during some rituals but I could not gather which one and how.

 Shiva Puran is painted in a series of paintings in a panel running around the inner wall.
 You can see various episodes of Shiv Puran as you move clockwise after you have done the darshan.
-I could see a lot of geometrical representations of the universe, but the panels are little far from the eye to understand them properly.
+I could see a lot of geometrical representations of the universe, but the panels are a little far from the eye to understand them properly.

-Towards the end of this panel, once the Shiv Puran stories are done, you see the depiction of Shisha Renni ritual.
+Towards the end of this panel, once the Shiv Puran stories are done, you see the depiction of the Shisha Renni ritual.
 This is the best place to gather what is done in this ritual.